By Grace Reynolds

 Where was your externship, and where have you worked since graduating?

 My externship was with Cheryl Kleinman Cakes in Brooklyn.
 My one regret to this day was not staying longer before I started my own business.
-I learned so much for her and her team.
+I learned so much from her and her team.
 I continued to freelance in fashion before going full-time with my business, Confetti Cakes, in 2000.
-While I continue with my own business, I have also worked as a consultant involving cakes.
+While I continue with my own business, I also work as a cake-consultant.